Mr-indescribable/py2j.vim/README.md

 ---------------

-Hmmm, I have a great ideal, but currently it have only one function.
+Hmmm, I have a great ideal, but currently it has only one function.

 ---------------